 These pictures can help preserve the scene, which is important for your case.

 3. Talk to Witnesses and Others Involved

 If anyone not involved in the accident saw it happen, talk to them and ask for their contact information.
 You can also exchange information with other bus passengers and other people involved in the crash.
-Your lawyer will work to get witness statements later to support your case.
+A Sandy Springs bus accident attorney will work to get witness statements later to support your case.

 4. Get Medical Attention

 Even if you feel okay, it’s important to see a doctor as soon as possible.
 You might have injuries that haven’t fully manifested yet, and if you wait too long to get medical attention, it can really hurt your claim.

 A bus accident lawyer can also help you with each of these steps.
 Contact a trusted attorney today to get started.